palucas94/react-todo-app/README.md

 ### Objectives

-This app was created for the user to able to:
+This app was created for the user to be able to:

 - Add new todos to the list
 - Mark todos as complete